 We buy as much as we can from local farmers, small businesses, and locally.
 We get corn and wheat from farmers that grow on our family farm and within a 15-mile radius.
 Our soybean meal comes from a co-op in southern Missouri.
 We buy chicks from a family farm in Pennsylvania.
 We buy from local mills, MFA, Orchlens, and local auctions.

 2–Use your food dollars to make a statement about how you want animals raised.

 We have a lot of customers that struggle with knowing where their food comes from.
 If you think seeing the pictures is hard, I can assure you having them in your life every day makes it REALLY hard come butcher day.
 But putting your food dollars into a farm that raises animals humanely and allows them to live how they are meant to, does send a message to Big Ag.

-Farms like ours, make up about 5% of the pork consumed in the US.
+Farms like ours, make up less than 5% of the pork consumed in the US.
 Big AG wants that back, so don’t be fooled by their marketing.
 Just because they don’t use farrow crates doesn’t mean pigs are on pasture wallowing in the mud.
-Just because it says free range doesn’t mean they are frolicking in the meadow.
+Just because it says free-range doesn’t mean chickens are frolicking in the meadow.
 Unless you can go and see the animals, you won’t know for sure how they are raised and treated.

 3–You can also make a statement about how you want the environment cared for.

 A lot of farmers raise a variety of livestock that work together.
 Cattle before goat/sheep, then chickens, then some rest before the cattle start to graze again.
 Pigs root up unproductive ground for re-seeding.
 The soil is never over-fertilized or tilled.
 Chemical pesticides and herbicides aren’t used.
 Soils are built up with organic matter from winter pasture feeding or bedding.
 Waterways are protected and native plants are left to flourish.